Bedfordshire Birding in December

 A Merlin dashing through these flocks in our fields is possible as these fine raptors become more widely reported in winter while the increasing Peregrine is more likely found around our wetlands or possibly chasing pigeons and moving to roost in a sheltered and elevated town centre location.

-Quality county rarities reported in this month in previous years include two out of four records of Eider (1982 and 1995), Velvet Scoter in 1985 and 1986 and Rough legged Buzzard in 1997.
+Quality county rarities reported in this month in previous years include two out of five records of Eider (1982 and 1995), Velvet Scoter in 1985 and 1986 and Rough legged Buzzard in 1997.